 "I'll rule all of Oz."

-"So like...you're the next Wizard?"
+"So, like...you're the next Wizard?"

-Shell looked at her exasperatedly.
+Shell gaped at her, exasperated.
 "You just said I have no powers!"
-He tapped his foot and looked around.
-"I kinda like the term emperor..."
+He tapped his foot and scanned the terminal.
+"I'm kinda partial to the term emperor..."

 "So..." he started.

-"So..."
-Nessa finished.
+"So..." she finished.